scanny/python-pptx/README.rst

 python-pptx
 ###########

-VERSION: 0.2.1 (second non-alpha release)
+VERSION: 0.2.2 (third beta release)

-STATUS (as of Feb 25 2013)
+STATUS (as of Mar 25 2013)
 ==========================

-Second release with basic capabilities, now supporting Python 2.6 in addition to Python 2.7.
-Under active development, with new features added in a new release roughly every two weeks.
-I'm just finishing up a port of the XML manipulation to ``lxml.objectify`` to allow new features to be added more quickly, so the next release should show a significant expansion of the API.
+Third release with basic capabilities, now supporting Python 2.6 in addition to Python 2.7.
+Under active development, with new features added in a new release roughly once a month.

 Vision